efmkoene/efmkoene.github.io/_posts/2021-01-18-Implementing_the_Cagniard_de_Hoop_Method.md

 close()
 ```

-The resulting figure is as shown below
+The resulting figure is as shown below, which is the correct solution (the horizontal axis of the plot corresponds to the slowness along the "X" axis; the vertical axis corresponds to the slowness along the "Z" axis.

 ![slownesses](/assets/img/slowness_pyplot.png)